This session combines specific moves to help players understand team play and decision-making by playing out from the back MORE

 Dutch Shooting Game

 Score more goals with this game that targets the final pass into a striker with quick movement and support play.
 The focus is on the shot but the movement and control of the ball is key to the success of the session.
-By David Clarke
+By Dave Clarke

 Why use it

 - Building play up to getting a shot on target is a vital part of match play – this is a session with high tempo and quick movement of players in the final third of the pitch.